schoolofdevops/kubernetes-labguide/chapters/10_kubernetes_autoscaling.md

 apiVersion: batch/v1
 kind: Job
 metadata:
-  name: loadtest
+  generateName: loadtest
 spec:
   template:
     spec:
       containers:
       - name: siege
         image: schoolofdevops/loadtest:v1
-        command: ["siege",  "--concurrent=1", "--benchmark", "--time=6m", "http://vote"]
+        command: ["siege",  "--concurrent=1", "--benchmark", "--time=4m", "http://vote"]
       restartPolicy: Never
   backoffLimit: 4
 ```

 and launch it as

 ```
-kubectl apply -f loadtest-job.yaml
+kubectl create -f loadtest-job.yaml
 ```

-This will launch a one off Job which would run for approaximately 6 minutes.
+This will launch a one off Job which would run for 4 minutes.

 To get information about the job

 ```
 kubectl get jobs
-kubectl describe  job loadtest
+kubectl describe  job loadtest-xxx

 ```
+replace loadtest-xxx with actual job name.

 To check the load test output